 All applicable academic regulations will be in effect for such students.
 Proof of age is required at the time of registration.

 DeSales University has a tradition of serving transfer students and helping them to continue their academic program and complete their degree.
 Transfer students must complete 15 courses of three or more credits at DeSales University and five of those courses must be related to the major for a DeSales University degree to be transferred.
 For majors in the Division of Business, at least three of these five courses must be in the specific major and be at the 300-level or higher.
 In addition, sport management majors may only count one course (3 credits) of SS 450 toward this requirement.

 To be eligible for general transfer admission to DeSales University, students should have a cumulative grade point average of at least 2.0 (2.5 preferred) on a 4.0 scale.
-Certain programs, such as education and nursing, require a higher GPA for admissions.
+Certain programs, such as education, nursing, and communication sciences and disorders, require a higher GPA for admissions.
 The theatre and dance programs require an audition.
-Transfer students interested in the physician assistant program or doctor of physical therapy (DPT) program must first complete a bachelor’s degree at a regionally accredited institution.
-During or after their senior year, students can apply to DeSales’ Master of Science in Physician Assistant Studies (MSPAS) program or the DPT program.
-Students must satisfy the prerequisite course work for the physician assistant program or DPT program during their undergraduate program.
+Transfer students interested in the physician assistant program, communication sciences and disorders, or doctor of physical therapy (DPT) program must first complete a bachelor’s degree at a regionally accredited institution.
+During or after their senior year, students can apply to DeSales’ Master of Science in Physician Assistant Studies (MSPAS) program, Master of Scienc in Speech Language Pathology (MS-SLP), or the DPT program.
+Students must satisfy the prerequisite course work for the physician assistant program, communication sciences and disorders, or DPT program during their undergraduate program.